-It is useful to include a before and after assessment of drugs and their use.
+It is useful to incorporate a before and after assessment of children's understanding of drugs and their use.

 For example an initial lesson might request children to draw examples of different drugs.
 This can provide a basis upon which to discuss what children perceive as a drug.
 At the end of the unit a similar activity will hopefully demonstrate conceptual development.
-Where particular issues remain this should be noted on feed forward information as well as being clarified with the group itself.
+Where particular issues remain this should be noted on feed forward information as w ell a being clarified with the group itself.